Key takeaways:

 You can leverage it by claiming your Google Business Profile and optimizing it by adding photos, reviews, and service details.

-Organic SEO isn’t location-based and targets a more general audience.
+Organic SEO targets a more general audience.
 It’s used to generate traffic to your website through content marketing like blogs, articles, and guides.

 5. Claim business profiles

-Yelp, Yellow Pages, and Google Business Profile are free online listing platforms that increase your brand awareness and online marketing visibility.
+Yelp, Yellow Pages, and Google Business Profile are free online listing platforms that help you appear in search results when customers in your area search for your services.
 All you have to do is claim your business and fill out a profile with your information (like your address, services, and hours).

 97% of people are going onto Google Business Profile or Google and searching for services in their area.